-- 1. While on a call, press the switchhook down once rapidly. - You hear intercom dial tone. - 2.
-Dial 7 and a group number (1-4).
+1. While on a call, press the switchhook down once rapidly.

+2. Dial 7 and a group number (1-4).
 You can hang up or stay on the line to announce the call.
 All available extensions in the Calling Group ring.